Outer Continental Shelf Lands Act

 New rules and regulations were enacted as the industry grew.
 Congress, in 1953, passed the Outer Continental Shelf Lands Act, which formalized federal jurisdiction over the outer continental shelf and created compensation protections for employees stationed on oil rigs, drilling platforms, artificial structures, and other devices built in the OCS.

 The Act is a complex piece of legislation, as certain criteria must be met for injured employees to receive compensation under its jurisdiction.
-While an experienced Houston personal injury attorney can explain the complete criteria, the following must generally be true for a claim to be filed under the Outer Continental Shelf Lands Act:
+While a Houston maritime injury lawyer can explain the complete criteria, the following must generally be true for a claim to be filed under the Outer Continental Shelf Lands Act:

 The Outer Continental Shelf Lands Act generally makes it easier for injured employees to receive fair and adequate compensation under the Longshore and Harbor Workers’ Compensation Act, which itself may enable compensation for injured maritime workers who do not qualify under the Jones Act or under Texas workers’ compensation laws.

 The act may make compensation available for medical costs, physical limitations, and more.
 It also enables families of offshore workers involved in fatal accidents to pursue compensation for the wrongful death of their loved one.

 How Our Houston Attorneys Can Give You the Support You Need

 At The Krist Law Firm, P.C., our lawyers understand the complexities of the Outer Continental Shelf Lands Act, as well as its relationship to the Jones Act and Longshore and Harbor Workers’ Compensation Act.